google/grr-doc/deploying-grr-clients/overview.md

 to the server with working configurations, and should be available in the Admin UI.

-Look on the left for "Manage Binaries", the files should be in the executables directory, under installers.
+Click on "Binaries" in the left menu.
+The files should be in the executables directory, under installers.

 ![Screenshot](../images/client-installers.png)